furrykef/kongdx/README.txt

 --------------------
 The emulator is not easily runnable by the public at this time, because doing so would involve distributing data ripped from the ROMs.
-The ROMs themselves are also in a non-standard format.

 Building the source